James Le Mesurier: Private security work

 From 2005 to 2007, Le Mesurier worked for the British headquartered Olive Group (later merged into the U.S. Constellis Group).

 From 2008 to 2012, he worked as an urban security expert for Good Harbor Consulting, chaired by Richard A. Clarke, former U.S. counter-terrorism official who later accused George W. Bush of committing war crimes.
 Le Mesurier's work included training the United Arab Emirates (UAE) oil and gas field protection force, designing security infrastructure for Abu Dhabi, and safety and security for the 2010 Arabian Gulf Cup in Yemen.

 From 2012 to 2014, Le Mesurier worked for the UAE consultancy Analysis, Research, and Knowledge (ARK), which stated its goal was to "help realise the legitimate political, social and economic aspirations of conflict-affected communities".
 In 2013, with the Turkish NGO AKUT Search and Rescue Association, ARK started training non-governmental Syrian civil defence teams in Turkey, funded by the UK, U.S. and Japanese governments and managed by Le Mesurier.

 Work with the White Helmets

 Foundation and activities

 From 2011, Le Mesurier worked for the UAE consultancy Analysis, Research, and Knowledge (ARK), an organisation created by Alistair Harris, which was involved multiple projects in Syria.
 However, he wished to focus on voluntary civil defence exclusively and, in 2014, founded and was the director of the charity Mayday Rescue.
-It continued to train and support Syrian volunteers in what had developed into the White Helmets (founded in 2013) involved in emergency response, including the search and rescue of bombed buildings, and medical evacuation.
+It continued to train and support Syrian volunteers in what had developed into the White Helmets (founded in 2013 by Abdulrahman al-Mawwas) involved in emergency response, including the search and rescue of bombed buildings, and medical evacuation.
 The White Helmets (a nickname for the Syria Civil Defence – are not to be confused with the Syrian government's Syrian Civil Defence Forces).